external-mirrors/lomiri/README.md

 Now you can use the full suite of tools provided by this repository's [clickable.yaml](clickable.yaml).
 For example:

-* `clickable ide qtcreator` will open QtCreator with this repository open as a project.
-You can edit and build the project this way, but running the tests will be a bit difficult.
+* `clickable ide qtcreator` will open QtCreator with this repository open as a project ( answer "No" when it ask to auto configure ).
+You can edit and build the project this way, from the embedded terminal in the default build folder, you can run tests: e.g `make tryShell`, run `make help` for the complete list of tests.
 * `clickable build --libs --debug` will build Lomiri in the same environment as it would receive in Ubuntu Touch.
 * `clickable test --libs` will run the entire Lomiri test suite.
 This test suite includes graphical tests (which are run on a virtual, invisible desktop) and non-graphical unit tests.
 These tests make sure Lomiri functions as prescribed and prevents new bugs from being added.
 You should run them before you create a PR on this repository.
 This command takes about 7 minutes on an Intel i7-8550U, so plan your time accordingly and use the next two options to reduce the number of times you need to run the whole test suite...
 * `clickable ide 'cd build/x86_64-linux-gnu/lomiri/ && make tryShell'` and similar commands that replace the `Shell` with another test target defined in [tests/qmltests/CMakeLists.txt](tests/qmltests/CMakeLists.txt) allow trying out some Lomiri components in a mock environment.
 You can use this to try out your changes to Lomiri as you develop.